 Case Study 1: Crystal Lagoon

-PCL Construction also used drones on their Crystal Lagoon project, which we went into detail on in a webinar and blog post, to make their QA/QC process more focused and efficient and provide more detailed progress updates to their client.
+PCL Construction also used drones on their Crystal Lagoon project, which we went into detail on in a customer story, to make their QA/QC process more focused and efficient and provide more detailed progress updates to their client.
 This helped save significant surveying time on-site, cutting down the process from 1 week to just 1.5 days.

 Case Study 2: UCF